Large bowel resection - discharge

 - Hard stools, or you may not be able to have a bowel movement at all.

-- You may have problems with your colostomy.
+- Problems with your colostomy.

 Self-care